Skip to content

 A common way to address these challenges is to build a digital twin.
 A digital twin is a digital replica of a physical space like an airport or even a whole city, where you can test the impact of different policies or other decisions before they are implemented in the real world.

-Even though there is an abundance of data to analyze and mine, it’s still important to build a model.
+Even though there is an abundance of data to analyse and mine, it’s still important to build a model.
 If decisions are not supported by quality data, sound theory, and models, there is a risk that well-intended infrastructure projects and policies make the situation even worse than what it was before.

 city modeling